frnhr/HomingArrow/README.md

 ---------------------------------|----------|--------------------------------------------------------------
 ping                             | ok 2     | Device name and version.
-status                           | ok 13    | Many aspects of the device operation, see below. set_target N                     | ok 2     | Sets target to North, useful for troubleshooting. set_target S                     | ok 2     | Sets target to South, useful for troubleshooting. set_target 12.3456768,23.4567890 | ok 2     | Set target to provided coordinates, see below for details. set_zone 3.5                     | ok 1     | Sets target zone to provided number of **meters**.
+status                           | ok 13    | Many aspects of the device operation, see below. set_target 12.3456768,23.4567890 | ok 2     | Set target to provided coordinates, see below for details. **Saved in EEPROM**. set_zone 3.5                     | ok 1     | Sets target zone to provided number of **meters**. **Saved in EPROM**. set_offset 23                    | ok 1     | Sets offset for the arrow pointer to the provided angle (degrees).
+This is useful if hardware structure requires components to be put in non-parallel orientation. **Saved in EPROM**.

-set_offset 23                    | ok 1     | Sets offset for the arrow pointer to the provided angle (degrees).
-This is useful if hardware structure requires components to be put in non-parallel orientation.
+All values that are saved in **EEPROM** are retrieved from there after device power up.
+This means that batteries can be changes without losing GPS target and other configuration.

 #### Command `status`